-A: Business and professional corporations may not make contributions to candidates or their political committees.
-However, an individual may use his or her unincorporated business to make a contribution to the campaign fund of a candidate.
-In such cases, the contribution from an unincorporated business, including a partnership, should be reported as coming from the individual owner or partner who is D/B/A (doing business as) the unincorporated business.
+A: A business or professional corporation, partnership or limited liability company may not make contributions to candidates or their political committees.
+However, an individual may use his or her sole proprietorship to make a contribution to the campaign fund of a candidate.
+In such cases, the contribution from the business should be reported as coming from the individual owner who is D/B/A (doing business as) the unincorporated business.